 - The consistency of past earnings and cash flow.

 Let's see what those numbers can tell us about how expensive or cheap Apple

 The current price multiples

-First, we'll look at most investors' favorite metric: the price-to-earnings ratio.
-It divides the company's share price by its earnings per share (EPS).
-The lower the P/E, the better.
+First, we'll look at most investors' favorite metric: the P/E ratio.
+It divides the company's share price by its earnings per share (EPS) -- the lower, the better.

-Then we'll take things up a notch with a more advanced metric: enterprise value to unlevered free cash flow.
-This tool divides the company's enterprise value (basically, its market cap plus its debt, minus its cash) by its unlevered free cash flow (its free cash flow, adding back the interest payments on its debt).
+Then we'll take things up a notch with a more advanced metric: enterprise value to unlevered free cash flow, which divides the company's enterprise value (basically, its market cap plus its debt, minus its cash) by its unlevered free cash flow (its free cash flow, adding back the interest payments on its debt).
 As with the P/E, the lower this number is, the better.

 Analysts argue about which is more important -- earnings or cash flow.
 Who cares?
 A good buy ideally has low multiples on both.

-A positive one-year ratio of less than 10 for both metrics is ideal.
+A positive one-year ratio of less than 10 for both metrics is ideal (at least in my opinion).
 For a five-year metric, less than 20 is ideal.